Monday, December 30, 2024

 Samh 9.28.1342 21:37

-“Beritha," the woman said, pushing aside the handkerchiefs and the smelling-bottles, which lay in excess about her.
-“Beritha, why did you not prevent Abaledina from receiving that fatal message?
-It will prove the ruin of all our plans, and then I will not be able to give you the extra for your services.”
+“Beritha,” the woman said, pushing aside the handkerchiefs and the smelling-bottles, which lay in excess about her.
+“Beritha, why didn’t you prevent Abaledina from receiving that fatal message?
+It will ruin all our plans, and then I won’t be able to give you the extra for your services.”

-“What message, madam?" asked Beritha, feigning innocence with great simplicity.
+“What message, madam?” asked Beritha, feigning innocence with ease.

-“The one from Eriath in which he refuses to marry her.
-You examined them—you always do," said Mrs. Gillfillian, looking sternly at the her.
+“The one from Eriath telling Abaledina he didn’t want to marry her.
+You examined them—you always do,” Mrs. Gillfillian said, looking sternly at her.

 “Beritha,” her mistress said, after a pause, “supposing I send you from my house for this act of disobedience, refuse to pay you what I promised upon Eriath’s marriage with Abaledina, and prevent you from being admitted into another fashionable family in the city.”

 “I don’t think you are that foolish, madam.
-I am too useful to you," said Beritha, boldly, as she twirled one of the cords from the canopy over Mrs. Gillfillian’s bed nonchalantly.
-“There are the other reasons dismissing me would be a bad choice.
-I know the part you have acted toward your Eriath and Abaledina even though you know they should never be married.
-I do not think you want to, therefore, risk the exposure of that secret by depriving me of a home.
+I’m too useful to you,” Beritha said boldly as she nonchalantly twirled one of the cords from the canopy over Mrs. Gillfillian’s bed.
+“There are reasons dismissing me might punish you instead of me.
+I know how you have acted toward Eriath and Abaledina even though you know who they really are.
+I don’t think you want to risk exposing that secret by depriving me of a home.

-“You know, madam,” she continued, “for I told you years ago: I work as I am paid.
+“You are well aware, madam,” Beritha continued, “because I told you years ago: I work as I’m paid.
 Unfortunately, of late, you have grown miserly.
-It has recently occurred to me that Miss Abaledina will give me as much if not more to reveal to her your long-cherished secret.
-I wish for the money, and I care not how it comes to me."
+It has recently occurred to me that Miss Abaledina will give me as much—if not more—to reveal one of your many long-cherished secrets.
+I wish for the money I’ve earned.
+I don’t care how it comes to me.”

-“What would you have?”
+“What do you want?”
 Mrs. Gillfillian asked sternly.
-Her rage was beyond expression, but Beritha did not fear it.
-“You came to me nearly a beggar—just look at yourself in that mirror—many a lady would be proud of the dress you wear.
+Her rage was beyond comparison, but Beritha did not fear it.
+“You came to me nearly a beggar—just look at yourself in that mirror—many a lady would be proud of your dresses.
 In my house, too, you have the utmost freedom.
-You receive company when you choose, you order the other servants, you control everything to your wish, but now you presume to interfere with the plans which I have labored years to achieve.
-This is your gratitude!”
+You receive company when you choose; you order around the other servants; you control everything as you wish, but now you presume to interfere with the plans I’ve labored years to achieve.
+Is this your gratitude?”

-"I know nothing of gratitude or ingratitude," replied Beritha, pertly.
+“I know nothing of gratitude or ingratitude,” replied Beritha pertly.
 “As I said, I work for money.
-I am well assured that Abaledina would give two hundred-thousand-notes to learn my secret.”
+I’m certain Abaledina would give two hundred-thousand-notes to learn my secret.”
 Here, she paused.
-Despite Jeanilotta’s belief in his affection for her, she had a feeling Viscount Elwynalam would pay at least that to know her secret.
+Despite Jeanilotta’s belief in Viscount Elwynalam’s affection for her, Beritha had a feeling he would pay at least that to know her secret.
 However, she wanted to keep that card to herself.
 “You have promised me one hundred-thousand-note upon the week of their marriage.
-If you will secure to me two hundred-thousand-notes instead, I will be silent; if not, I will tell her all."
+If you raise that to two hundred-thousand-notes instead, I’ll be silent.
+If not, I’ll tell her all.”

-Her proud mistress groaned aloud at having the tables turned, but she was well aware hysterics had less effect on her maid than they had on her husband or child.
+Her proud mistress groaned aloud at having the tables turned.
 Beritha maintained her impenetrable visage.

-“It must be a written promise.
+“This time, it must be an official contract.
 I have taken the liberty of writing it out.
 You just need to sign here with your fingerprint.”
 Beritha smiled.
 Jeanilotta was not the only person who could bend her parents to her will.

 No comments: